 In this list, you will find the best FREE SEO tools and resources

-- how to use it on your blog, and the
+- how to use it on your blog even if you are 110% tech noob, and the

-- tools to get the absolute most out of search traffic to every post you write!
+- tools to get the absolute most out of search traffic to every post you write – without asking your parents for a credit!

 Again, all this SEO goodness for free!
-These free SEO tools and resources are amazing, insanely helpful, and updated for 2018!
+These free SEO tools and resources are amazing, insanely helpful, and updated regularly!

 What are you waiting for?
 Get results!